 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grandfield is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grandfield is a city of sales and office workers, service providers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Grandfield who work in office and administrative support (23.21%), farm management occupations (15.02%), and sales jobs (9.22%).

-Grandfield is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Grandfield does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Grandfield with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.50% of adults in Grandfield have a bachelor's degree or advanced degree.
+The citizens of Grandfield are slightly less educated than the national average of 21.84% for the average city or town: 14.50% of adults in Grandfield have a bachelor's degree or advanced degree

 The per capita income in Grandfield in 2022 was $20,882, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $83,528 for a family of four.
 However, Grandfield contains both very wealthy and poor people as well.